Evaluating the Relationship Between Ramadan and Gratitude

 Suhoor: A Blessing of Nourishment

 People use Suhoor to create a peaceful environment where they think about their upcoming fasting conditions.
-In the early morning you can express gratitude to Allah by eating a correctly balanced and healthy meal that provides daily sustenance.
-During Suhoor you should recognize the gift of food that surrounds you before asking Allah for endurance while valuing the holiness of your meal.
+In the early morning, you can express gratitude to Allah by eating a correctly balanced and healthy meal that provides daily sustenance.
+You should appreciate the holiness of your meal during Suhoor and acknowledge the blessing of food that is all around you before pleading with Allah for endurance.

-This time of breaking the daily fast brings happiness which people typically share with their loved ones during the occasion.
-When the end of fasting is announced by Adhan the listener immerses in gratefulness.
+This time of breaking the daily fast brings happiness, which people typically share with their loved ones during the occasion.
+The Adhan announces the end of fasting, immersing the listener in gratitude.
 Drinking water together with consuming food during the first moments after fasting feels truly grateful because these primary actions bring immense appreciation.
 The meal of Iftar provides a time for family reunification while enabling people to serve those in need and demonstrate their gratefulness toward food and their health and longevity.

 Breaking your fast during Ramadan helps you understand the brief duration in which both adversity and blessings exist in our world.
-Over this holy month Ramadan captures our attention about how easily blessings dissolve which leads us to display our appreciation in both word and deed.
+Over this holy month, Ramadan reminds us of how fleeting blessings can be, which leads us to display our appreciation in both word and deed.

 Acts of Charity and Gratitude During Ramadan

 The period of Ramadan leads people toward more giving actions.
-Genuine charitable acts which include food donations and money gifts and volunteering time to help the needy remain central to the Ramadan traditions.
+Genuine charitable acts, which include food donations, money gifts, and volunteering time to help the needy, remain central to the Ramadan traditions.
 The generous actions demonstrate your appreciation for all the blessings that you have obtained.
-The practice of giving demonstrates both recognition of your advantages through supporting disadvantaged individuals who need assistance with your available resources.
+The practice of giving demonstrates both recognition of your advantages and support for disadvantaged individuals who need assistance with your available resources.

-The Quran places tremendous importance on charity during Ramadan because generous behavior leads to private spiritual fulfillment as well as betterment for the community as a whole:
+The Quran places tremendous importance on charity during Ramadan because generous behaviour leads to private spiritual fulfillment as well as betterment for the community as a whole.

-According to this sacred text, Muslims should practice biblical generosity which also represents their appreciation for divine blessings.
-The practice of giving brings two effects to our relationship with Allah because it combines external behavior with an internal lesson about humility and appreciation.
+According to this sacred text, Muslims should practice biblical generosity, which also represents their appreciation for divine blessings.
+The practice of giving brings two effects to our relationship with Allah because it combines external behaviour with an internal lesson about humility and appreciation.

 Practical Ways to Cultivate Gratitude During Ramadan

 Muslims need to put deliberate dedication toward developing gratitude during the month of Ramadan.
-Different useful methods available to join gratitude exercises into your life during the holy month of Ramadan.
+There are various useful methods available to incorporate gratitude exercises into your life during the holy month of Ramadan.

 1. Start Each Day with Gratitude

 At each morning start of your fast, allocate some brief time to ponder over everything you have to be thankful for.
-You must recognize both yourself along with your family members as well as your house and basic things that bring happiness to your life.
-To practice gratitude you should maintain a gratitude journal that documents a daily appreciation entry.
-Through this practice thanksgiving thoughts will develop to last throughout the entire month.
+You must recognize both yourself and your family members, as well as your house and basic things that bring happiness to your life.
+To practice gratitude, you should maintain a gratitude journal that documents a daily appreciation entry.
+Through this practice, thanksgiving thoughts will develop to last throughout the entire month.

 2. Make Du’a for Gratitude

-Du’a serves as a marvelous approach through which Muslims achieve contact with Allah.
-You should formulate a distinct du’a to Allah during Ramadan for obtaining heightened appreciation during this month.
+Du’a serves as a marvellous approach through which Muslims achieve contact with Allah.
+You should formulate a distinct du’a to Allah during Ramadan to obtain heightened appreciation this month.
 Recognize how His mercy meshes with His care for you together with His leadership in life.
 The practice of prayer strengthens your bond with Allah and doubles the appreciation you feel for your life.

 3. Practice Mindful Eating